-C. The request is consistent with good zoning and planning practices.
+C. The amendment is consistent with good zoning and planning practices.

-This Ordinance will help the City implement the community goals, objectives, and policies of the General Plan and give the City control over land uses and development on real property throughout Goleta.
-As such, it is consistent with good zoning and planning practices since the Ordinance and this finding can be made.
+The Ordinance Amendment, which amends Goleta Municipal Code Title 17, will help the City continue to implement the community goals, objectives, and policies of the General Plan.
+Furthermore, the Amendment will further enable the City to have better control over existing and future land uses and development on real property throughout Goleta and ensure full compliance with State law controlling the review of certain types of development.
+Therefore, the Amendment is consistent with good zoning and planning practices and this finding can be made.

-SECTION 3.
-Environmental Assessment
+SECTION 3 Environmental Assessment

-Pursuant to Public Resources Code, Section 21083.3 and California Environmental Quality Act (CEQA) Guidelines, Section 15183, projects that are consistent with the development density of existing zoning, community plan or General Plan policies for which an Environmental Impact Report (EIR) was certified shall be exempt from additional CEQA analysis except as may be necessary to determine whether there are project-specific significant effects that are peculiar to the project or site that would otherwise require additional CEQA review.
-Based on the Notice of Exemption provided as Exhibit 2, there is no new substantial information indicating that the impacts of the project will be more severe than described in the General Plan EIR and there are no cumulative or off-site impacts from the proposed project that were not addressed in the General Plan EIR.
-As such, the New Zoning Ordinance is exempt from further CEQA review.
+Pursuant to Public Resources Code Section 21083.3 and California Environmental Quality Act (CEQA) Guidelines Section 15183, projects that are consistent with the development density of existing zoning, community plan, or General Plan policies for which an Environmental Impact Report (EIR) was certified shall be exempt from additional CEQA analysis except as may be necessary to determine whether there are project-specific significant effects that are peculiar to the project or site that would otherwise require additional CEQA review.
+There is no new substantial information indicating that the impacts of the project will be more severe than described in the General Plan EIR and there are no cumulative or off-site impacts from the proposed project that were not addressed in the General Plan EIR.
+As such, the Title 17 Amendments Ordinance is exempt from further CEQA review.